History of slavery in Virginia: Controls and resistance

 Slaveholders had ongoing concerns that bondspeople might run away or revolt against them, and employed a number of controls.
 One tactic was to prevent African Americans from learning how to read and write.
 They limited opportunities for groups of people to meet and prevented them from leaving the plantation.
 Slaves who attempted to escape their bondage and were caught were punished publicly; punishments included execution and physical disfigurement.
 White Virginians who helped black people violate the codes were also punished.
 Other control tactics were incentives, religion, the legal system, and intimidation.

 There were various ways the enslaved could resist their servitude, but the most effective means was by having their own culture, expressed through religion, music, folklore, and music.
 Other means included working at a slow pace, stealing food, or breaking the slaveholder's property.
 Even though the risks were well-known, some people still tried to escape when they could.

+Including two individuals, identified in a London newspaper advert published on the 17th December 1724.

+‘Run away from his Master Philip Reynolds of James River Virginia, and suppos’d to have come over into England, a ...
+Man, nam'd Scipio, (but now calls himself John Whitt) He is a short Fellow, Coal Black, and round faced; aged about 24 Years; he hath a Hole through his left Ear, and a Sort of a Star between his Shoulders on his Back; he work’d there as a Glazier and a Tinker, and plays on the Violin.
+Whoever shall secure..., and bring him to Mr. John Midford, Merchant, in Mincing Lane, shall have Ten Pounds Reward.
+N.B.
+Another...[man] is suppos’d to be with him, who was Coachman to Col. Diggs of York River.

+John Whitt and his companion took advantage of their environment and contacts to make good their escape, disappearing quietly along the James River and into the crowds of the busy dockyards of the Virginian coastline.
+Throngs of merchant and navy ships, each with the potential to offer safe passage to freedom, would come and go daily.

+A constant lack of skilled sailors might have made it easier to persuade a captain to enlist them in his crew.
+Whitt was a skilled glazier, tinker and he played the violin!
+There were also crew members and captains prepared to help those seeking freedom, as well as a few instances of whole ships being stolen for the purpose of escape, such as the Pearl incident.

+Whitt's companion, a coachman for Cole Digges, may well have used the Digges family's maritime connections to help them board a ship.

+The Digges family owned a boat that brought slaves into Yorktown, Virginia.
+In the early 18th century, Yorktown was the primary port of disembarkation for most Africans taken to Virginia.
+As a result, many of the town's inhabitants profited from the slave trade...